magnars/dash.el/README.md

 # bang.el [![Build Status](https://secure.travis-ci.org/magnars/bang.el.png)](http://travis-ci.org/magnars/bang.el)

 The startings of a modern list api for Emacs.
+Does not require 'cl.

 We're looking to Clojure for naming and signatures.